This is the part of the story where I get myself in trouble.

 But I was talking about Esquimalt.

-I have to quickly say that I’m not throwing stones at that particular town.
+I have to quickly say that I’m not throwing stones at a particular town.
 It’s a typical small municipality doing the best it can with limited resources.
 It has its history and its challenges.
 I make no political statement about the area.
 In fact, I know little about Esquimalt.
 I drove through the west end of the peninsula once, two years ago, and this year visited the east end looking at things with my own eyes.
 I know the Canadian Navy has a presence there.
 And I know that much of the land is fenced off and undeveloped.
 That’s what caught Tom’s eye from the end of the Ogden Point seawall.
 Beyond that, I’ve done a search on Google.
 That’s the sum total of my understanding of Esquimalt.

 I’m only talking about Esquimalt because of rocks.